datavistics/datavistics.github.io/content/posts/arabic-rag-4.md

     /home/ec2-user/arabic-wiki/data/embedded
     2094596
-Great, it looks like everythign is correct.
+Great, it looks like everything is correct.

 # Performance and Cost Analysis
-You can see that we are quite cost effective!
+You can see that we are quite cost-effective!
 For only $2.30 we got text embeddings for ~2M articles!!
 How does that compare with your expectations?

 ![Cost](https://huggingface.co/spaces/derek-thomas/arabic-RAG/resolve/main/media/arabic-rag-embeddings-cost.png)

 Note that the performance shown is over just the last 30 min window.
 Observations:
-- We have a througput of `~334/s`
+- We have a throughput of `~334/s`
 - Our median latency per request is `~50ms`

 ![Metrics](https://huggingface.co/spaces/derek-thomas/arabic-RAG/resolve/main/media/arabic-rag-embeddings-metrics.png)